 “She is unhurt for the moment,” said Karb-Brak.
 “I merely stunned her via mental activation of my Psi-Machine!”
 He gestured toward the huge machine that had first caught Stacy’s eye when she began to search the place.

 “Let me add that I owe you my thanks,” he continued.
 “I am susceptible to bouts of fever and madness that are triggered by proximity to superhuman energies.
 In the past I battled Superman, because his very presence threatened my survival.
-You see, I’m an exile from my home planet, Overworld, because every being on my world has super-powers.
+You see, I’m an exile from my home planet, Overworld, called such because the native residents possess super-powers.
 My condition was such that I had to leave my home and my people in order to avoid dying from the fever caused by contact with their energies.
 I thought I would be safe here, but as I said, Superman was powerful enough to induce the madness within me.
 He and I battled several times before he managed to temporarily cure me. (*)

 [(*) Editor’s note: See “Superman, You’ll Be the Death of Me Yet,” Action Comics #460 (June, 1976), “Kill Me or Leave Me,” Action Comics #461 (July, 1976), “Super-War of Independence,” Action Comics #462 (August, 1976), and “Die Now, Live Later,” Action Comics #463 (September, 1976).]